Justanuser-bits/Skyblox-Launcher/README.md

 ## NuGet packages used

-DiscordRichPresence by Lachee
+-DiscordRichPresence by Lachee
-Costura.Fody by Fody
+-Costura.Fody by Fody
-Fody by The Fody Team
+-Fody by The Fody Team
-Newtonsoft.Json by James Newton-King
+-Newtonsoft.Json by James Newton-King